United captures MLS Cup for Atlanta's 1st title since '95

 The Timbers created far more opportunities over the final 45 minutes, but couldn't get it past Guzan.

-Escobar was the one who finished off the Timbers.
+Escobar was the one who finished off the Timbers .
 MVP finalist Miguel Almiron sent a free kick into the box, where Martinez managed to get a head on it.
-His attempt was heading wide of the net, but Escobar slipped in at the far post to deliver a sliding goal.
+His attempt was heading wide of the net, but Escobar slipped free at the far post to deliver a sliding goal.

 The defender's second score of the playoffs doubled his goal output for the entire regular season.